-For the purposes of the statement of cash flows, cash and cash equivalents comprise balance held in a custodian account with HSBC Saudi Arabia.
+For the purposes of the statement of cash flows, cash and cash equivalents comprise balance held in a custodian account with HSBC Saudi Arabia and short-term deposits in banks that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, with original maturities of three months or less.
 Cash and cash equivalents are carried at amortised cost in the statement of financial position.